qphulong/num-theo/Readme.txt

 				return true
 			Note:
-				Factorize and Legendre may cost A LOT of time when p, q are big Factorize can be implement by binary search for this case as the number of factors is only 2
+				Factorize and Legendre may cost A LOT of time when p, q are big
 	RSA:
 		generate 2 big prime p, q, let n = pq.
 Choose e > 1, gcd(e, phi(n) = (p - 1)(q - 1)) = 1, tuple (n, e) is public key
 		d = e^-1 mod phi(n) is private key